Enable everyone in your organization to access their data in the cloud — no code required.

 This article shows how to access XML data using an Entity Framework code-first approach.
 Entity Framework 6 is available in .NET 4.5 and above.

-Entity Framework is an object-relational mapping framework that can be used to work with data as objects.
-While you can run the ADO.NET Entity Data Model wizard in Visual Studio to handle generating the Entity Model, this approach, the model-first approach, can put you at a disadvantage if there are changes in your data source or if you want more control over how the entities operate.
-In this article you will complete the code-first approach to accessing XML data using the CData ADO.NET Provider.
+Microsoft Entity Framework serves as an object-relational mapping framework for working with data represented as objects.
+Although Visual Studio offers the ADO.NET Entity Data Model wizard to automatically generate the Entity Model, this model-first approach may present challenges when your data source undergoes changes or when you require greater control over entity operations.
+In this article, we will delve into the code-first approach for accessing XML data through the CData ADO.NET Provider, providing you with more flexibility and control.

 See the Getting Started chapter in the data provider documentation to authenticate to your data source: The data provider models XML APIs as bidirectional database tables and XML files as read-only views (local files, files stored on popular cloud services, and FTP servers).
 The major authentication schemes are supported, including HTTP Basic, Digest, NTLM, OAuth, and FTP.
 See the Getting Started chapter in the data provider documentation for authentication guides.